 How Much Toothpaste?

-Excessive ingestion of toothpaste can cause fluorosis which is a minor cosmetic problem, relative to losing teeth to caries.
+Excessive ingestion of toothpaste can cause fluorosis (altered appearance of the permanent tooth enamel).
 In rare situations, such as consuming a large portion of a family sized tube, systemic toxicity including electrolyte abnormalities can result in a medical emergency.

 Guidelines